Single Pie Crust

 into the pie plate.
 Do not press it onto

-the plate just move it around.
+the plate just move it around to fit.

 Using two fingers, press the edge of the dough